-Source: IARC-WHO, DIR Office & SSR, October 2023
+Source: IARC/WHO, DIR Office & SSR, October 2023

 With the entry of China in May 2021, IARC has currently 27 PS.
-On average, during the last two MTS periods, IARC has integrated one new PS every two years, taking into consideration the departure of Türkiye in 2019.
-Participating States are classified into five groups according to the WHO scale of assessment.
+On average, during the last 2 MTS periods, IARC has integrated one new PS every 2 years, taking into consideration the departure of Turkey in 2019.
+PS are classified into five groups according to the WHO scale of assessment.
 All countries from Groups 1, 2 & 3 are now part of IARC.
 Any new PS will come from Groups 4 or 5.
 Of the 16 countries in Group 4, 8 are already PS.

-Currently, the 10 potential additional Participating States are: Saudi Arabia, Portugal, Israel, Egypt, Kazakhstan, New Zealand, Mexico, Poland, Kuwait, United Arab Emirates.
-Saudi Arabia announced in the press in November 2023 that the country will join IARC as a PS in 2024.
+Currently, the 10 potential additional PS are: Kingdom of Saudi Arabia, Portugal, Israel, Egypt, Kazakhstan, New Zealand, Mexico, Poland, Kuwait, United Arab Emirates.
+Kingdom of Saudi Arabia will join IARC as a new PS in May 2024.